opensearch-project/project-website/_posts/2023-04-04-segment-replication.md

 title:  "Reduce compute costs and increase throughput with segment replication, generally available in OpenSearch 2.7."
 authors:
 - satnandi
+- handalm
+- aalkouz
+- kolchfa
 date: 2023-04-04
 categories:
  - technical-post
 meta_keywords:
 meta_description:

-excerpt: We are excited to announce that segment replication---a new replication strategy introduced in OpenSearch 2.3---is generally available in version 2.7.
-Segment replication is an alternative to document replication, where documents are copied from primary shards to their replicas.
-With segment replication, index segments are transferred instead, so the heavy-duty indexing workload is done on the primary shard, significantly increasing index throughput and lowering compute costs.
+excerpt: We are excited to announce that segment replication---a new replication strategy introduced as experimental in OpenSearch 2.3---is generally available in version 2.7.
+Segment replication is an alternative to document replication, where documents are copied from primary shards to their replicas for durability.
+With document replication, all replica shards need to perform the same indexing operation as the primary shard.
+With segment replication, only the primary shard performs the indexing operation, creating segment files that are transferred to the replicas.
+Thus, the heavy indexing workload is done only on the primary shard, significantly increasing index throughput and lowering compute costs.
 In this blog post, we will dive deep into the concept of segment replication, its advantages and shortcomings, and planned future enhancements.
 ---

 <style>